Skip to main content

 • Landowner behavior in response to forest carbon market development and other initiatives

-• Life-cycle analysis of forests and forest products that store carbon and contribute to climate mitigation
+• Life-cycle analysis of forests and forest products that store carbon

-• Forest deterioration and loss due to wildfires, pests, pathogens, and invasive
+• Forest deterioration and loss due to wildfires, pests, pathogens and invasive

 species

-• Forest resistance, adaptation, and resilience to weather events
+• Forest resistance, adaptation and resilience to weather events

 • Silvicultural tools to enhance the resilience of forests to changing environments